-To open ourselves up to the idea that we can create our own lives, and to open ourselves up to real personal growth, we have to first relearn everything.
+To open ourselves up to the idea that we can create our own lives and to open ourselves up to real personal growth, we have to first relearn everything.
 We have to relearn nutrition, cooking, self-care, clothes, cleaning products, childcare, packing, purging, living, feeling, love...
 It is never too late to analyze your life and decide what you want to keep and what needs to go.
-Mostly, everything inside of your comfort zone needs to go.
-And if that is too much, for now, let's just say everything that is in your comfort zone needs to be reevaluated to see if you still need those old beliefs, old attitudes, and old routines.
+Mostly, everything inside of your comfort zone needs re-looked at; old beliefs, old attitudes, and old routines.

 Amid my research on the cuaba soap, I was pleasantly surprised to come across Francheska Alcantara's The Cuaba Issue, an original art series about her own memories, stories and questions about Jabon de Cuaba.
 There she says: